JoshDoug/Notes/Java/JavaSE/JShell.md

 * `C-w` - delete the text from the cursor to the start of the word/previous whitespace
 * `C-y` - paste the most recently deleted text into the line (using the commands above, but not including backspace or `C-d`)
 * `M-y` - after `C-y`, `M-y` cycles through previously deleted text

+#### Search and More

+The search feature works similarly to history searching in Bash.
+Use `C-r` to enter search, enter a search string and the closest match will be found, use `C-r` again to go to a prior match, or `C-s` to return to a more recent match.

+* `C-r` - start search, and search further back through history
+* `C-s` - return to more recent history matches

+Macros cna be defined with `C-x (`, enter text and finished with `C-x )`, and `C-x e` to use.
+But I don't really understand them.